Creating and handling C++ projects and modules

 </TreeItem>"

-Publishing includes building the project for all platforms.
-The compiled module will be provided for Export like described in the Module-Handling section of C++.
+The publication covers the development of the project for all platforms.
+The compiled module is made available for export as described in the section Module handling for C++.

 Code snippet (C#):